foundationallm/foundationallm/docs/setup-guides/branding/branding-app-configuration.md

 > [!IMPORTANT]
 > Any changes to the `FoundationaLLM:Branding:PageTitle` will require a restart of the `CoreAPI` image to take effect.
 ## FoundationaLLM:Branding:PrimaryButtonBackgroundColor
-Takes a hexadecimal color value to set the Primary Button Background color of the chat application.
+Takes a hexadecimal or RGB color value to set the Primary Button Background color of the chat application.
 It affects the `Send` button in the chat at the bottom right, the `Close` button the `View Prompt` screen and the `login` button in the login screen.
 ## FoundationaLLM:Branding:PrimaryButtonTextColor
-Takes a hexadecimal color value to set the Primary Button Text color of the chat application.
+Takes a hexadecimal or RGB color value to set the Primary Button Text color of the chat application.
 It affects the `Send` button in the chat at the bottom right, the `Close` button the `View Prompt` screen and the `login` button in the login screen.
 ## FoundationaLLM:Branding:PrimaryColor
-Takes a hexadecimal color value to set the Primary color of the chat application.
+Takes a hexadecimal or RGB color value to set the Primary color of the chat application.
 It affects the left navigation panel and the `User Message` panel in the chat.
 ## FoundationaLLM:Branding:PrimaryTextColor
-Takes a hexadecimal color value to set the Primary Text color of the chat application.
+Takes a hexadecimal or RGB color value to set the Primary Text color of the chat application.
 It affects the left navigation panel and the `User Message` panel in the chat.
 ## FoundationaLLM:Branding:SecondaryButtonBackgroundColor
-Takes a hexadecimal color value to set the Secondary Button Background color of the chat application.
+Takes a hexadecimal or RGB color value to set the Secondary Button Background color of the chat application.
 It affects the `collapsable arrow` in the left navigation panel, the `Sign Out` bottom at the bottom and the `attachment` of files button in the chat window.
 ## FoundationaLLM:Branding:SecondaryButtonTextColor
-Takes a hexadecimal color value to set the Secondary Button Text color of the chat application.
+Takes a hexadecimal or RGB color value to set the Secondary Button Text color of the chat application.
 It affects the `collapsable arrow` in the left navigation panel, the `Sign Out` bottom at the bottom and the `attachment` of files button in the chat window.
 ## FoundationaLLM:Branding:SecondaryColor
-Takes a hexadecimal color value to set the Secondary color of the chat application.
+Takes a hexadecimal or RGB color value to set the Secondary color of the chat application.
 It affects the background color of the `session identifier` in the left navigations panel and the background of the entire `login screen`.
 ## FoundationaLLM:Branding:SecondaryTextColor
-Takes a hexadecimal color value to set the Secondary Text color of the chat application.
+Takes a hexadecimal or RGB color value to set the Secondary Text color of the chat application.
 It affects the background color of the `session identifier` in the left navigations panel.
 ## FoundationaLLM:Branding:NoAgentsMessage
 A string value to set the No Agents Message value which is displayed in the chat window when no agents are available.
 HTML allowed in this field.
 ## FoundationaLLM:Branding:DefaultAgentWelcomeMessage